Carl Friedrich Gauss: Mechanics

 Gauss's first work in mechanics concerned the earth's rotation.
 When his university friend Benzenberg carried out experiments to determine the deviation of falling masses from the perpendicular in 1802, what today is known as the Coriolis force, he asked Gauss for a theory-based calculation of the values for comparison with the experimental ones.
 Gauss elaborated a system of fundamental equations for the motion, and the results corresponded sufficiently with Benzenberg's data, who added Gauss's considerations as an appendix to his book on falling experiments.

 After Foucault had demonstrated the earth's rotation by his pendulum experiment in public in 1851, Gerling questioned Gauss for further explanations.
 This instigated Gauss to design a new apparatus for demonstration with a much shorter length of pendulum than Foucault's one.
 The oscillations were observed with a reading telescope, with a vertical scale and a mirror fastened at the pendulum.
 It is described in the Gauss–Gerling correspondence and Weber made some experiments with this apparatus in 1853, but no data were published.

 Gauss's principle of least constraint of 1829 was established as a general concept to overcome the division of mechanics into statics and dynamics, combining D'Alembert's principle with Lagrange's principle of virtual work, and showing analogies to the method of least squares.

 Metrology

 In 1828, Gauss was appointed as head of the board for weights and measures of the Kingdom of Hanover.
 He created standards for length and measure.
 Gauss himself took care of the time-consuming measures and gave detailed orders for the mechanical construction.
 In the correspondence with Schumacher, who was also working on this matter, he described new ideas for high-precision scales.
 He submitted the final reports on the Hanoverian foot and pound to the government in 1841.
 This work achieved international importance due to an 1836 law that connected the Hanoverian measures with the English ones.

+Recognition

+Gauss is frequently regarded as one of the three greatest mathematicians of all time alongside Isaac Newton and Archimedes.
+He has been called the "Prince of Mathematics".

+According to mathematician Felix Klein, when asked who was the greatest mathematician in Germany, French polymath Pierre-Simon Laplace reportedly replied, "Pfaff."
+When his questioner expressed surprise that he had not named Gauss, Laplace responded, "Oh, Gauss is the greatest mathematician in Europe."

+Mathematician and astronomer Henry John Stephen Smith ranked Gauss second only to Newton, writing that:

+If we except the great name of Newton (and the exception is one that the great Gauss himself would have been delighted to make) it is probable that no mathematician of any age or country has ever surpassed Gauss in the combination of an abundant fertility of invention with an absolute vigorousness in demonstration, which the ancient Greeks themselves might have envied.